zalando-incubator/kube-ingress-aws-controller/README.md

 You can only select from `internet-facing` (default) and `internal` options.

+By default the ingress-controller will aggregate all ingresses under as few Application Load Balancers as possible (unless running with `-disable-sni-support`).
+If you like to provision an Application Load Balancer that is unique for an ingress you can use the annotation `zalando.org/aws-load-balancer-shared: "false"`.

 The new Application Load Balancers have a custom tag marking them as *managed* load balancers to differentiate them from other load balancers.
 The tag looks like this: